Master of Nursing – PHCNP (MN-PHCNP)

 • Personal essay (see instructions below)

-• Essay scores are an important component of the application and are based on the applicant's ability to address the questions listed below in a comprehensive and personal matter.
+• Essay scores are an important component of the application and are based on the applicant's ability to address the questions listed below in a comprehensive and personal manner.
 Whenever possible, examples of personal experience should be included within the responses.

-• Essays must be typed and should not exceed five pages in length (double-spaced, times new Roman 12 font with 2.54 cm margins – APA format).
+• Essays must be typed and should not exceed five pages in length (double-spaced, Times New Roman 12 font with 2.54 cm margins – APA format).
 If the essay is longer than five pages, only the first five pages will be read.

 • Applicants should answer the following five questions in their essay and number their answers to correspond to the questions asked:

-1. Using an example from your current clinical practice setting or organization, describe the role and scope of practice of the Nurse Practitioner in Ontario.
+• 1.
+Using an example from your current clinical practice setting or organization, describe the role and scope of practice of the Nurse Practitioner in Ontario.
 How have you seen the role enacted and what effect has it had on your own nursing practice?

-2. Describe a leadership opportunity you’ve been involved in within your healthcare organization or community.
+• 2.
+Describe a leadership opportunity you’ve been involved in within your healthcare organization or community.

-3. What is your motivation for wanting to enact the Nurse Practitioner role and how does this align with your previous personal and professional experience?
-Include in your answer where you envision yourself working as a nurse practitioner.
+• 3.
+What is your motivation for wanting to enact the Nurse Practitioner role and how does this align with your previous personal and professional experience?
+Include in your answer where you envision yourself working as a Nurse Practitioner.

-4. What current healthcare issue(s) do you see in your community or practice setting and how might an NP begin to address these issues?
+• 4.
+What current healthcare issue(s) do you see in your community or practice setting and how might an NP begin to address these issues?

-5. Describe specific strategies you will use to manage the time demands of the program including course preparation, in-class time, and clinical placement hours.
+• 5.
+Describe specific strategies you will use to manage the time demands of the program, including course preparation, in-class time, and clinical placement hours.

 • Verification of Employment Hours (PDF)